klys-equinix/auctionhouse/README.md

 basic requestst -> auction_house.postman_collection.json

-THE PAIN AND SUFFERING - installing libp2p, because those fuckers have to use a decentralised package manager (gx based on ipfs)
+THE PAIN AND SUFFERING - installing libp2p, because using a decentralised package manager (gx based on ipfs) is an amazing idea

 1. go get -u -d github.com/libp2p/go-libp2p/...
 (MAKE SURE THAT GOPATH is set to global GOPATH, AND DO THAT IN $GOPATH)
 2. cd $GOPATH/src/github.com/libp2p/go-libp2p